ibm-cloud-docs/databases-for-redis/configuring-persistence.md

 {{site.data.keyword.databases-for-redis}} operates in high-availability, wherein RDB snapshots cannot be disabled.
 {: note}

-To provision a Redis instance in {{site.data.keyword.cloud_notm}}, follow [these steps](/docs/databases-for-redis?topic=databases-for-redis-provisioning&interface=ui).
+1. Follow [these steps](/docs/databases-for-redis?topic=databases-for-redis-provisioning&interface=ui) to provision a {{site.data.keyword.databases-for-redis}} instance.

-To check the persistence setting, you can verify your {{site.data.keyword.databases-for-redis}} configuration by accessing the ICD Redis instance using Redis CLI.
+1. Check the persistence setting by verifying {{site.data.keyword.databases-for-redis}} configuration.
+Access the ICD Redis instance using Redis CLI.

   As the default, AOF is set to *yes*, so {{site.data.keyword.databases-for-redis}} is configured to take AOF persistence with fsync every second along with RDB snapshots.

   AOF can be turned off if you want to use Redis as a cache.
 This can also increase database availability, as the Redis process doesn’t have to replay the transaction logs in case of a failover.
 For more information, see [Configuring Redis as a cache](/docs/databases-for-redis?topic=databases-for-redis-redis-cache).

-### Reconfigure a Databases for Redis as a Persistent setting
+### Reconfigure a Databases for Redis as a persistent setting
 {: #reconfigure-redis-as-persistent}

 To configure changes to a {{site.data.keyword.databases-for-redis}} instance, you must utilize either the {{site.data.keyword.cloud_notm}} CLI or API for configuring persistence, as in the following example.